andrewcb/plink/README.md

 # Plink

-Plink is intended as an environment for allowing AudioUnit instruments and effects to be hosted and manipulated algorithmically.
+Plink is an environment for hosting AudioUnit instruments and effects and allowing them to be played and manipulated in code.
 It is still under development.

 ## Quick start